Spanish Tomato Rice (Edit recipe)

 Ingredients

-• 1 cup White Rice, Rinsed
+• 1 cup Rice, Jasmine, or white rice, Rinsed

 • 1 bunch Shishito Peppers, 1 handful, with the ends removed.
 Or you can use Padrón peppers